nagasudhirpulla/taming_python/blog/skills/flask_logging.md

 * Logging is very important in web applications
 * Flask applications use standard python logging module
-* So flask logger can be used for creating logs instead of logging
+* So flask logger can be used for creating other logs also

 ## Add context in a single log using "extra"
 ```py